-Exploring the design and consequences of shared working surfaces requires the ability to build realistic prototypes, at least in terms of interaction: too many subtle interaction and communication effects are involved which cannot be satisfied with low fidelity simulations.
-Therefore the MAMMI project includes the availability of software tools that allow the rapid development of functional prototypes and provide an existing background in ATC, rich graphics and animation.
+Exploring the design and consequences of shared working surfaces requires the ability to build realistic prototypes, at least in terms of interaction: too many subtle interaction and communication effects are involved to be satisfied with low fidelity simulations.
+Therefore the MAMMI project includes the availability of software tools that allow the rapid development of functional prototypes.